-So RBL is a product which is inherently adaptable.
-In contrast to most other debt products which do not expand and contract with changing circumstances and which rely on financial covenants that produce a binary outcome of compliance or default (usually by taking a backwards look at the balance sheet and profits) the RBL breathes in and out with the changing circumstances and takes a forward look at projected cash flows.
+So the RBL is a product that is inherently adaptable.
+In contrast to most other debt products, which do not expand and contract with changing circumstances and which rely on financial covenants that produce a binary outcome of compliance or default - usually by taking a backwards look at the balance sheet and profits - the RBL breathes in and out with the changing circumstances and takes a forward look at projected cashflows.
 In the normal ebb and flow of commodity price cycles this works well for all parties.

+Independent E&P companies are currently reeling from not one, but two, black swan events

-But what happens when the oil price dramatically crashes as it has this year (and as it did between late 2014 and early 2016)?
-The challenge for E&P companies is that at the very point their cash flows are hit by falling commodity prices they also find their credit lines hit.
-Although RBLs are well structured, secured and have a number of mitigants to provide early warnings and provide a cushion to lenders they (like all other debt products) are not set up to operate serenely in the once in a century storm (or at least not if that storm is a sustained one).
+But what happens when the oil price dramatically crashes as it has this year, and as it did between late 2014 and early 2016?

+The challenge for E&P companies is that at the very point their cashflows are hit by falling commodity prices they also find their credit lines hit.
+Although RBLs are well structured, secured and have a number of mitigants to provide early warnings and provide a cushion to lenders, they, like all other debt products, are not set up to operate serenely in the once in a century storm - or at least not if that storm is a sustained one.

 The oil price crash that accompanied the global financial crisis actually produced very few casualties in the international RBL market but it did produce some changes in lending practices.
 The last oil price crash in 2014-2016 produced much more widespread default and RBL lending since has taken place with that experience in fairly recent memory.

-Against the backdrop of the last oil price crash lending has been more cautious than it was in the exuberant days that preceded it and borrowers are generally more hedged (whether mandatorily, because the lenders have imposed it, or voluntarily because boards have thought it prudent).
+Against the backdrop of the last oil price crash, lending has been more cautious than it was in the exuberant days that preceded it and borrowers are generally more hedged - whether mandatorily, because the lenders have imposed it, or voluntarily because boards have thought it prudent.

 This means that many E&P companies are well hedged.
 Additionally companies are generally being very quick to curtail expenditure.
 But what if the crisis sustains and those factors are not enough?
-Against this background borrowers have been seeking advice on force majeure and borrowers and lenders have been considering the ambit of facility provisions that relate to material adverse change ("MAC").
+Against this background borrowers have been seeking advice on force majeure and borrowers and lenders have been considering the ambit of facility provisions that relate to MAC.Force majeure